This post may contain affiliate links. Read my full disclosure policy.

-Thai Green Curry Noodle Soup – a simple easy dinner recipe loaded up with healthy veggies and your choice of chicken or tofu.
-Make this with store-bought Green Curry paste or Homemade!
-With a video.
+This Green Curry Noodle Soup recipe is bursting with Thai flavor!
+A fast and flavorful meal loaded up with healthy veggies and your choice of protein: chicken, shrimp or tofu.
+Make this easier, with store-bought Green Curry paste or try Homemade!
+Video.

 This glowing bowl of Thai Green Curry Noodle Soup is infused with lemongrass, chilies and basil.
 Vibrant broccolini and tofu (or chicken) simmer gently in the broth before it’s ladled over rice noodles, then topped with crunchy bean sprouts, scallions, basil and lime wedges.
 This simple, soul-warming soup is a feast for the senses!

-To simplify things, I’ve use store-bought Green Curry Paste, which allows the recipe to be made in 20-25 minutes.
+To simplify things, I’ve used store-bought Green Curry Paste, which allows the recipe to be made in 20-25 minutes.
 Of course, you can make the flavorful homemade green curry paste from scratch, perhaps on a Sunday, as part of your meal prep for the week.
-It’s just a matter of pulsing the ingredients together in a food processor, it’s not time-consuming and surprisingly easy.
-It just requires the gathering of ingredients.
+It’s just a matter of pulsing the ingredients together in a food processor; it is not time-consuming but requires the gathering of ingredients.
 The homemade paste will produce a much more vibrantly colored broth.
-But if you don’t want to go there (no judgment), this store-bought paste works just fine and in the recipe there is a little tip to help brighten up the broth, giving it the vibrant green color you see here.
-Either way I think you will like it.

 Bone-warming, Thai Green Curry Noodle Soup - with broccolini and and your choice of tofu or chicken. | www.feastingathome.com